ondato/OndatoSDK_iOS/README.md

 OndatoLocalizeHelper.language = OndatoLanguage.EN // OndatoLanguage.LT
 ```

 To override Zoom strings, add `ZoomLT.bundle` and `ZoomEN.bundle` to the project directory.
 Make sure to check "Copy items if needed" and select project target.
-Example bundles can be found in Releases `ZoomBundles.zip`.
+Example bundles can be found in Releases `Localization.zip`.
 Implementation:

 ```swift